isamess/isamess/README.md

 🌱About me:
 I’m just finished my Full Stack Web Developer Bootcamp at Henry.
 I'm looking for a job where I can develop all the knowledge and skills I learned at Henry Bootcamp.
 In my proyects I used several technologies that I've studied.
 I'm still researching and studing new technologies.
-I have an opened mind, I've a problem-solving oriented mind.
+I have an opened and  a problem-solving oriented mind.
-The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, among others.
+The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, among others and I intend to learn some other more.

   <hr></hr>
 📫 How to reach me: